cdbale/Hackathon/README.md

 2. Technological Solution

-We focused on one technological solution for location apps that use GPS data.
+We focused on one technological solution for location apps that use Global Positioning System (GPS) data.
 We explored the tradeoff between the accuracy of location data and privacy for COVID-19 persons in South Korea only.
-In the future, we will expand our solution to other countries that use GPS or Bluetooth data.
+In the future, we will apply our solution to data from other countries.
+We also propose conceptual solutions for statistical metrics that use Bluetooth data.

 ### Legal Framework with Related Statistical Analysis